How to collect customers Opt-Ins for WhatsApp Business API Solution?

 WhatsApp Business API has become a hot topic in the CPaaS industry.
 It has revolutionized the way we communicate.
 Many messaging apps have been launched since then, but none reached the same success or user reach as WhatsApp.
-With over 1.8 Billion users around the globe, & 60 billion messages sent a day.
+With over 1.8 Billion users around the globe, & 60 billion messages are sent a day.

-We’re not surprised that the business around the world was looking forward to engaging with customers with a global, user-friendly & rich medium.
+We’re not surprised that business around the world was looking forward to engaging with customers with a global, user-friendly & rich medium.

-With all the advantages, WhatsApp has few limitations.
+With all the advantages, WhatsApp has a few limitations.
 Businesses can’t send messages to their customers unless they want to receive messages on WhatsApp.

 WhatsApp chatbots are customer friendly & effective, so they are a powerful tool for sales & support.